 Promote yourself and your content

-Every time you post a piece of content you should take these marketing steps in order to promote that content.
+Every time you post a piece of content you should take these marketing steps to promote that content.
 Your time should be spent 50% on creating content and the other 50% on promoting that content.
-Here are some ideas on how you can get blog visitors.
+Here are some more ideas on how you can get blog visitors.

-Look for inspiration
+Read for inspiration

 Reading is a great way to relax, to rest your eyes from the screen, to learn something new and discover a different perspective that can help shape and inspire you.
 Reading can give you new ideas for content to produce, ideas for projects to work on, can help you improve your writing skills and so much more.

 Remain committed and don’t give up

-If you see that you are gaining attention it might be time to think big and see how you could turn your blog into a small business.
+If you see that you’re gaining attention it might be time to think big and see how you could turn your blog into a small business.
 Find ways to turn visitors and the time you spend on your site into an income.